PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Only `Done` tasks can be reopened.
 - When any task is reopened, system sends in-app notification to associated users.
 - When any task is reopened, if role of the user is changed currently then it sets new role with task.
 For e.g. Ravi was CA in Brown family and his some of the tasks are completed.
 Currently Ravi's role is changed to Advisor and completed task is reopened, then Ravi's role will be changed from CA to Advisor in that task
+- When any entity of the tasks is deceased/terminated, task won't be reopened.

 ### UX Rule
 - This action is applicable from `Completed` tab.